cobwebos/docs/articles/event-hubs/event-hubs-python-get-started-send.md

 # "amqps://<URL-encoded-SAS-policy>:<URL-encoded-SAS-key>@<mynamespace>.servicebus.windows.net/myeventhub"
 # "amqps://<mynamespace>.servicebus.windows.net/myeventhub"
 # For example:
-ADDRESS = "amqps://mynamespace.servicebus.windows.net/myeventhub"
+ADDRESS = "amqps://<EVENTHUBS NAMESPACE NAME>.servicebus.windows.net/<EVENTHUB NAME>"

 # SAS policy and key are not required if they are encoded in the URL
 USER = "RootManageSharedAccessKey"
-KEY = "namespaceSASKey"
+KEY = "<SHARED ACCESS KEY FOR THE EVENT HUBS NAMESPACE>"

 try:
     if not ADDRESS: